Forensic Psychology MSc

 Course summary

 The MSc Forensic Psychology programme provides a comprehensive pathway to a career in forensic psychology.
-You will specialise in areas of crime and victim/survivor support, including child witness testimony, crowd behaviour, and crimes that affect older adults such as domestic violence.
+You will specialise in areas of crime and victim/survivor support, including child witness testimony, and crimes that affect older adults such as domestic violence.

 Focus on psychology across legal and criminal justice contexts through conducting assessments and formulation of offending behaviour which can inform interventions aimed at reducing the risk of criminal behaviour.
 This may involve working with individuals of different ages, those who have offended or engaged in criminal behaviour and victims, helping you to progress on to offering evidence-based consultancy across various forensic settings.